igorkhavkine/lean-dg-frobenius/README.md

 3. Select the account or organization where you want to create it, choose a name for the new repository, and click the **Create repository** button.

-## Configure GitHub Pages

-To set up GitHub Pages for your repository, follow these steps:

-1. Go to the **Settings** tab of your repository.
-2. In the left sidebar, click on the **Pages** section.
-3. In the **Source** dropdown, select `GitHub Actions`.

 ## Clone this Repository

 To clone this repository to your local machine, please refer to the relevant section of the GitHub documentation [here](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).

-## Repository Layout

-The template repository is organized as follows (listing the main folders and files):

-- [`.github`](.github) contains GitHub-specific configuration files and workflows.
-    - [`workflows`](.github/workflows) contains GitHub Actions workflow files.
-        - [`update-dependencies.yml`](.github/workflows/update-dependencies.yml) is the dependency update workflow to be triggered manually by default.
-        [It's not documented yet, but it will be soon.]
-        - [`build-project.yml`](.github/workflows/build-project.yml) defines the workflow for building the Lean project on pushes, pull requests, and manual triggers.
-This is a minimalistic build workflow which is not necessary if you decide to generate a blueprint (see instructions below) and can be manually disabled by clicking on the **Actions** tab, selecting **Build Project** in the left sidebar, then clicking the horizontal triple dots (⋯) on the right, and choosing **Disable workflow**.
-    - [`dependabot.yml`](.github/dependabot.yml) is the configuration file to automate CI dependency updates.
-- [`.vscode`](.vscode) contains Visual Studio Code configuration files
-    - [`extensions.json`](.vscode/extensions.json) recommends VS Code extensions for the project.
-    - [`settings.json`](.vscode/settings.json) defines the project-specific settings for VS Code.
-- [`Project`](Project) should contain the Lean code files.
-    - [`Mathlib`](Project/Mathlib) should contain `.lean` files with declarations missing from existing Mathlib developments.
-    - [`ForMathlib`](Project/ForMathlib) should contain `.lean` files with new declarations to be upstreamed to Mathlib.
-    - [`Example.lean`](Project/Example.lean) is a sample Lean file.
-- [`scripts`](scripts) contains scripts to update Mathlib ensuring that the latest version is fetched and integrated into the development environment.
-- [`.gitignore`](.gitignore) specifies files and folders to be ignored by Git. and environment.
-- [`CODE_OF_CONDUCT.md`](CODE_OF_CONDUCT.md) should contain the code of conduct for the project.
-- [`CONTRIBUTING.md`](CONTRIBUTING.md) should provide the guidelines for contributing to the project.
-- [`lakefile.toml`](lakefile.toml) is the configuration file for the Lake build system used in Lean projects.
-- [`lean-toolchain`](lean-toolchain) specifies the Lean version and toolchain used for the project.

 ## Customize this Template